VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 the state of the system.
 Commands are imperatives, for example **MakeSeatReservation**.
 In this bounded context, commands originate either from the UI as a result of a user initiating a request, or from a process manager when the process manager is directing an aggregate to perform an action.

 Commands are processed once by a single recipient.
-A command bus transports commands that command handlers then dispatch to aggregates.
-Sending a command is an asynchronous operation with no return value.

-[TODO: Verify whether they are still async]
+Commands are either transported to their recipients by a command bus, or delivered directly inline.
+If a command is delivered through a command bus, then then the command is sent asynchronously.
+If the comand can be delivered directly inline, then the command is sent synchronously.

 ### Event